-In this paper, we focus on center-based robust clustering problem.
-Center-based clustering has received significant attention \cite{awasthi2014center,MKCWM2015,gupta2019pk,anegg2020technique,zhang2022practical}, specifically when the data are distributed according to sub-Gaussian noise around the location parameters \cite{lu2016statistical,loffler2021optimality,srivastava2023robust,fei2022hidden,zhang2023upper,teimouri2017robust,makarychev2019performance,abbe2022,lyu2022optimal,bakshi2020outlier}.
-In this setup, one assumes that the underlying cluster components can be identified using centrality parameters of the mixture components, commonly known as the centroids.
-When the number of cluster components is assumed to be known (often denoted by $k$), and approximate centroid estimates are available, one often uses simple iterative techniques for clustering.
+In this paper, we focus on the center-based robust clustering method.
+Center-based clustering has received significant attention \cite{awasthi2014center,MKCWM2015,anegg2020technique,zhang2022practical}, specifically when the data are distributed according to sub-Gaussian noise around the location parameters \cite{lu2016statistical,srivastava2023robust,zhang2023upper,makarychev2019performance,lyu2022optimal,bakshi2020outlier,abbe2022}.
+In this setup, one assumes that the underlying cluster components can be identified using centroids of the components distributions.
+When the number of cluster components is assumed to be known (often denoted by $k$), and initial centroid estimates are available, simple iterative techniques are often used for clustering.
 Suppose we observe data points $Y_1,\dots,Y_n$ coming from $k$ clusters with centroids $\theta_1,\dots,\theta_k$ respectively.
 Let $\cup_{h\in \sth{1,\dots k}}T_h^*$ denote the partition of the set of data indices $\{1,\dots,n\}$ that gives us the true (unknown) cluster memberships (i.e., the subset of data coming from the $h$-th cluster is $\sth{Y_i:i\in T_h^*}$).
 Iterative algorithms largely follow two main steps at each iteration $s\geq 1$: \begin{itemize} \item {\it Labeling step:} Given an estimate of the centroids $\hat \theta^{(s)}_h$, construct cluster estimates $T_h^{(s)},h\in\{1,\dots,k\}$ using a suitable cost function;

-\item {\it Estimation step:} For each of the clusters, compute the new centroid estimates $\hat \theta^{(s+1)}_h$ using the points from the estimated cluster $\sth{Y_i:i\in T_h^{(s)}}$. \end{itemize} This process is then iterated until the clusters do not change significantly over subsequent iterations.
-Suppose the underlying labels of the points (which true cluster $T_h^*$ the data point originated from) and the centroids are known beforehand.
-In this case, one can estimate the performance of the clustering algorithm using the mislabeling error (proportion of points that originated from some cluster $T_h^*$ but were not clustered as a part of $T_h^{(s)}$ at the end of the iterations) and the centroid estimation error.
+\item {\it Estimation step:} For each of the clusters, compute the new centroid estimates $\hat \theta^{(s+1)}_h$ using the points from the estimated cluster $\sth{Y_i:i\in T_h^{(s)}}$. \end{itemize} This process is then repeated until the clusters do not change significantly over subsequent iterations or until preset thresholds, such as the number of iterations, are reached.
+For performance evaluation, suppose the underlying labels of the points (i.e., the true cluster $T_h^*$ from which the data point originated) and the centroids are known beforehand.
+In this case, one can estimate the performance of the clustering algorithm using the mislabeling error (the proportion of points that originated from some cluster $T_h^*$ but were not clustered as part of $T_h^{(s)}$ at the end of the iterations) and the centroid estimation error.